MarceloFariaz/Arduino-L298N-Library/README.md

-# Arduino L298N Library
+# Arduino L298x Library
-A simple library for use the driver motors L298n
+A simple library for use the driver motors L298x

 ## Installation

-1. [Download](https://github.com/MarceloFariaz/Arduino-L298N-Library/archive/master.zip) the Latest release from GitHub;
+1. [Download](https://github.com/MarceloFariaz/Arduino-L298x-Library/archive/master.zip) the Latest release from GitHub;
-2. Unzip and modify the Folder name to "L298N";
-3. Paste the modified folder on your Library folder (On your `Libraries` folder inside Sketchbooks or Arduino software);
-4. Re-open Arduino Software.
+2. In Arduino IDE, go to Menu `Sketch->Include Library->Add .ZIP Library`;
+3. Select the file downloaded and click on Open.

 ## Getting Started